-2022 \$000 2021 \$000 Accrued benefits 3 765 2 135
+2023 \$000 2022 \$000 Accrued benefits 3 972 3 765

 The actuarial valuation of member liabilities reflects the actuarial assessment of the benefits accrued up to the reporting date and payable to members on retirement, resignation, death and disability.
-The accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2022.
+The accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2023.

-The expected future benefit payments have been determined using the 2019 triennial review assumptions relating to mortality, disability, withdrawal, preservation and retirement.
-The actuarial valuation of member liabilities of the Scheme is undertaken annually, as the end of each financial year.
+The expected future benefit payments have been determined using the assumptions relating to mortality, disability, withdrawal, preservation and retirement adopted at the SA Superannuation Scheme triennial review as at 30 June 2022.
+The actuarial valuation of member liabilities of the Scheme is undertaken annually, as at the end of each financial year.